timbermonson/EmpowerUtils/README.md

 - _Does:_ Requests to the Endato "Contact Enrich" API, using names/addresses to lookup contact info.

 - _Outputs:_ Each person's name, latest address, latest phone #, and emails-- formatted for paste into Excel.
-- A note is also appended, explaining when their searched/latest addr differ.

 ### Input Format